shaqdeff/Shaquille-Portfolio/README.md

-# Microverse-Portfolio
+# Shaquille-Portfolio

-This is a Microverse personal portfolio project created using a Figma template.
+This is a personal portfolio project created using a Figma template.

 ## Built With